Toyota · Avalon · 2015

 The 2015 Toyota Avalon received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2015 Toyota Avalon are forward collision avoidance (5 reports), unknown or other (4 reports), service brakes (4 reports).
+The most commonly reported complaint categories for the 2015 Toyota Avalon are forward collision avoidance (5 reports), air bags (4 reports), service brakes (4 reports).

 Yes.
 NHTSA has 2 recalls on record for the 2015 Toyota Avalon.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.